What Is The Poor Man’s Covered Call?

 Many traders use this strategy because of the limited capital involved with taking on a position, and the limited risk associated with a potential downward movement of this stock.

 I have designed an in-depth class about covered calls.
-If you’d like to learn more, you can find the class here
+If you’d like to learn more, you can get on the waiting list for the next class here